DatLe3009/reactjs-beginer/01tut/README.md

 ### step3: Test

-Open http://localhost:3000 to view it in your browser.
+command run: npm start

-in /src: change App.js to view it in your browser.
+in /src: change App.js to view it in your browser